Traveling with prescription drugs is a simple process, provided you pack them properly and keep them safe. Here are some things to consider.

 Bring your doctor's and pharmacist's telephone numbers with you on your trip.

-Emergency Prescription Refills
+Learn About Emergency Prescription Refills

-Because pharmacies use computerized systems that impose refill limits on your prescriptions, getting an emergency refill while on vacation can be very difficult.
+Getting an emergency refill while on vacation can be very difficult.

 If your prescriptions are on file with a national chain and you are still within the borders of your home country, you should be able to go to a local branch of the pharmacy and have your prescription temporarily transferred to that location.